Code-Institute-Submissions/lucas-Joyce-first-milestone-michael/README.md

 ## UX
-My goal in the design was to make it minimalist as possible for information on personal trainer at best interest.
+My goal in the design was to make it minimalist as possible for information on personal trainer at best interest. i want client able to read the contents with ease and interest them to learn and improvised themself.
 I want client able to navigate and book a session with ease of use, at anytime, mobile based by using calendar sychonised between Michael and clients based members on this website.